RabbitSnore/ipip-networks/output/README.md

-"ipip-neo_model-comparison-data.csv"       Fit statistic for factor and network models in test data "ipip-neo_model-comparison-data.rds"       Fit statistics for factor and network models in test data, with adjacency matrices "ipip-neo_origin-model-performance.csv"    Model comparison statistics of country's own network vs other countries'
+"ipip-neo_model-comparison-data.csv"       Fit statistic for factor and network models in test data "ipip-neo_model-comparison-data.rds"       Fit statistics for factor and network models in test data, with adjacency matrices "ipip-neo_origin-model-performance.csv"    Model comparison statistics of country's own network vs other countries' "ipip-neo_similarity-network-weighted.csv" Matrix of sum of all edge weights across country-specific models
+"ipip-neo_similarity-network.csv"          Matrix of frequency of edges across country-specific models
 ```